 Traditional and more basic CMMS software is typically installed on-premise, or directly on company computers and server equipment.
 Advanced maintenance management solutions and EAM software are usually offered as a cloud-hosted solution, meaning that the software provider hosts and maintains the software on their own servers.
 Company users simply login to their software online and access their unique interfaces utilizing network access or the internet.

 DPSI offers EAM software as either a cloud-hosted solution or an on-premise solution.
-Our customers can choose to purchase iMaint CMMS/EAM for a higher up-front cost and install on their own equipment, or can opt to pay a monthly fee for iMaint based on the number of locations/users.
+Customers can choose to purchase iMaint EAM/CMMS software for a higher up-front cost and install on their own equipment.
+Alternatively, customers can opt to pay a monthly fee for iMaint based on the number of locations/users.
 Companies may even choose iMaint on-premise with a private cloud option.

 CMMS Software Training